 Reeves Fine Arts Complex & Huff Concert Hall

-The John M. Reeves Fine Arts Complex is a cultural venue for the Fayetteville community, where people of all ages come to enjoy concerts, theatre productions, pageants, lectures, and other special events.
+The John M. Reeves Fine Arts Complex is a cultural venue for the Fayetteville community, where people of all ages come to enjoy concerts, theater productions, pageants, lectures, and other special events.
 In its new form (artistically rendered at right), Reeves will be a visible, distinctive presence from Ramsey Street, which is a desirable trait for a structure that will often serve as a gateway for campus visitors who visit Methodist University for the first time to attend an event.

 Linda and Ralph Huff have generously donated $1.5 million to renovate the auditorium in the John M. Reeves Fine Arts Complex.
 More than 20,000 guests visit Huff Concert Hall (artist rendering below) each year for events ranging from graduation ceremonies to nationally recognized musical artists.